boisgera/-A-beginner-s-guide-to-countable-ordinals/Ordinals and Ordinal Hierarchies.md

 if after both players have moved once the complexity of the resulting position is n-1.
 We can then say that a game has complexity w if after the first moves the resulting position has complexity n for *some* n.
-Next, it has complexity w+n if after the first moves the resulting position has complexity w+n-1.
+Next, it has complexity \omega+n if after the first moves the resulting position has complexity \omega+n-1.

-Just to illustrate this: the first game above has complexity 300 and the second has complexity w+4.
+Just to illustrate this: the first game above has complexity 300 and the second has complexity \omega+4.
 To see why the second statement is true, notice that on the fifth pair of moves the second player will be forced to decide on n~10~ after which the length of the game will be known and hence the complexity will be some positive integer.

-A game has complexity 2w if after the first move the resulting position has complexity w+n for some n.
-It has complexity w^2^ if after the first move the game has complexity aw+b for some a,b.
+A game has complexity 2\omega if after the first move the resulting position has complexity \omega+n for some n.
+It has complexity w^2^ if after the first move the game has complexity a\omega+b for some a,b.
 (When I say \`has complexity \...\' I mean \`has complexity no worse than \...\'.)
 It has complexity w^w^ if after the first move the game has complexity some polynomial in w.